When you invest into the stock market, you’re taught to think long term, let the money work hard, and reap the benefits in the future.

 Tom treated this phase seriously.
 He knew this was where he was going to make all his money in the future.
 Food was high, and we ended up taking carbs up to around 400 grams a day, with calories closing in on the mid 3000s.
 This was completely new territory for Tom, but he was trusting the process and knew what we wanted to achieve.

 In Tom’s own words, ‘Psychologically it was hard to see some fat gain – but legitimate performance gain, and the long term mentality really helped’.

 This was after the ‘bulking phase’.
 While he had gained some body fat, he was looking noticeably thicker in his chest, arms and shoulders in particular.

 When you’ve spent time building your foundation, this is when you can really achieve true transformation.

 This is when the habits are firmly ingrained into your lifestyle.
 Training is second nature, eating well is the norm, and you’re now ready to unveil all the hard work you’ve been putting in.

 After months of ‘bulking’, I remember Tom was pumped for this.
 He’d put in the work, and spent a long time in the ‘hazy body fat zone’ that can make tracking progress so difficult.

 But he’d put the work in.
 He was stronger than ever and eating a ton of food.
 His engine was primed and it was time to cash out the profits.

 I asked Tom after we finished this phase what he thought were the ‘game changers’ for him during this stage.
-He decided to put it together in a FB post for all our clients to see in our private group:
+He decided to put it together in a post for all our members to see in our private RNT Family group: